exercism/javascript/exercises/concept/vehicle-purchase/.docs/introduction.md

 }
 ```

-To nest another condition into the `else` statement you can use `else if`.
+To nest another condition into the `else` statement, you can use `else if`.

 ```javascript
 if (condition1) {